aleksandarhorvat/kitchen-recipes-app/README.md

    > check() method

-## 2.3 Importing
+## 2.3 Writing

-The *Importing* module is located in the file Importing.py and is intended for entering ingredients and amounts of ingredients in two separate text files.
+The *Writing* module is located in the file Writing.py and is intended for entering ingredients and amounts of ingredients in two separate text files.
 There is one method in this module:

 1. enter(): is used for the name of the dish, the ingredients needed for its preparation and their quantity in grams